Percy Weston [2003 - 2004], author of Cancer: Cause & Cure

 When he moved the sheep onto pasture which had not been treated with superphosphate, the sheep recovered.
 Weston moved some of the sheep back onto the treated paddock and they developed the same problems again.
 He moved them off it and they recovered.
 The pattern was undeniable.Later again, Weston himself was afflicted with arthritis and a cancerous tumour which developed on his hand.
 Remembering his early life experiences and realising that phosphorous had been involved, and recalling his experiences with the sheep, Weston wondered whether reducing his own intake of phosphorous would have any effect.
 Like Hafer, he set about developing a low phosphate diet.
 He also experimented - as he had earlier with his sheep using mineral licks - with supplements of alkaline minerals such as magnesium and potassium, which he believed would counteract the harmful effects of phosphorous.
 The results exceeded his expectations: the arthritis eased and gradually disappeared; the cancer tumour dried up and broke away from his hand.

-Weston's book is an outstanding read, full of fascinating detail about his experiments and experiences.
-It is indeed striking that Weston and Hafer, two investigators working at opposite ends of the earth from one another, have reached similar conclusions about the dangers of the high intake of phosphorous/phosphate.
+Weston's book is full of fascinating detail about his experiments and experiences.
+It is indeed striking that Weston and Hafer, two reseachers working at opposite ends of the earth, reached similar conclusions about the dangers of the high intake of phosphorous/phosphate.
 Both have achieved remarkable results in inplementing the low-phosphate diet.

 Return to Supportive Evidence summary page.